 From equations 1), 2), and 3) and the experimentally confirmed linearity of light we conclude that the electron of the atomic clock $T_s$ oscillates at frequency $\nu{Cs}$ with relativistic correction to each cycle $\Delta t^{(\hat{\chi})}$ due to angular velocity relative to the center of the earth and correction to each cycle due to an acceleration of coordinates $\Delta t^{(\hat{\chi})}$ between ticks of the clock.
-An electron in free space accelerates under the influence of a gravitational field due to its mass; however, an atomic electron cannot accelerate in the same way as a free electron because atomic structure is an invariant.
-To describe the influence of gravitational fields on an electron in an atomic clock we use Minkowski space, hold the spatial coordinates invariant, and let time vary.
-The spatial invariance of atomic structure does not allow the use of ordinary space to describe the structure of an atom.
-Furthermore the use of Minkowski space has the advantage that the spacetime distance of an electron transition is invariant, so that all frames of reference will agree on the total distance in spacetime between the ticks of a clock.
-The invariant properties of Minkowski space make it essential to our description of atomic structure, and it allows the microscopic equations of motion to be given by a differential equation for the variation of time with respect to space.
+An electron in free space accelerates under the influence of a gravitational field due to its mass by undergoing a change in velocity; however, an atomic electron cannot accelerate in the same way as a free electron because the spacing between electron shells is an invariant.
+To describe the influence of gravitational fields on the electron of an atom we use Minkowski space, hold the spatial coordinates constant, and let time vary.
+The use of Minkowski space has the advantage that the spacetime distance of an electron transition is invariant, so that all local frames of reference will agree on the total distance in spacetime between the ticks of a clock.
+The invariant properties of Minkowski space make it indispensable to a description of atomic structure.
+It allows the microscopic equations of motion of a transitioning electron to be assigned a differential equation for the variation of time with respect to space, where $\tau(x)$ is the invariant clock period of the atom, $\frac{\Delta t(\bar{x})}{\Delta t(\bar{x})}$ represents a continuously applied correction due to kinematical time dilation, and $\frac{\Delta t(\bar{x})}{\Delta t(\bar{x})}$ represents a continuously applied speeding up of time due to increases in gravitational potential.
+Ordinarily the equation of motion of a particle describes its change in position with respect to time.
+However, the equation of motion of an electron in Minkowski space is given by changes in time with respect to space.
+Therefore experiments with atomic clocks in a gravitational field that we described in sections 3.3 and 3.4 suggest that time is not an absolute property of matter, rather its most fundamental expression is to be found in the relativistic function of clocks in a non-inertial frame.